Seattle Public Schools

 To Middle School Families,

-While SPS does not recommend taking a summer or out-of-district course for the purpose of faster course acceleration or to earn additional high school credit beyond what is offered through accelerated middle school pathways, SPS understands that some students may choose this option to meet individual academic goals.
-If a student decides to pursue this option by enrolling in an out-of-district course for high school credit, the steps outlined below must be followed.
+SPS also understands that some students may choose the option of earning high school credits through out-of-district courses to meet individual academic goals.
+If a student decides to pursue this option, the steps outlined below should be followed.
 Please note that acceleration beyond what SPS offers is contingent upon both timely notice provided to the school and the availability of the next course at the school site.
-As a result, advancement to the next course in the sequence cannot be guaranteed.
+As a result, advancement to the next course in the sequence cannot be guaranteed within your SPS school’s schedule.
+That said, you may be able to access these courses through out-of-district options.

-- Complete and submit the Middle School Students Taking Out-of-District High School Courses form to the registrar at the school where you will be enrolled in the fall before enrolling in the course.
-This form must be received no later than May 1 of the year in which you intend to enroll.
+2. Complete and submit the Middle School Students Taking Out-of-District High School Courses form to the registrar at the school where you will be enrolled in the fall before enrolling in the course.
+It is highly recommended that you submit this form no than May 1 of the year in which you intend to enroll to inform scheduling.

 After Submitting the Form:

 Submitting the Middle School Students Taking Out-of-District High School Courses form prior to enrollment and completing all required steps ensures the district can evaluate the course for credit eligibility and make informed decisions regarding the student’s future course placement.
-For rising 9th graders, this form must be submitted no later than May 1 to guarantee proper placement in high school.
+This form should be submitted by May 1st to help inform course placement in the following year.
+If the form is not submitted by May 1, this may impact a student’s ability to be enrolled in the next course in sequence.

 If you have any questions about this process, please contact: